macro187/CsvDemo/readme.md

     [x] Use a CSV reader from NuGet to eliminate CSV reading/writing limitations

-    []  Factor monolithic console program out into modules as per REQ-07
+    [x] Factor monolithic console program out into modules as per REQ-07

-    []  Produce unit test suites for each module as per REQ-08
+    [x] Produce unit test suites for each module as per REQ-08

     []  Improve documentation comments / readme

+    []  Other improvements?